 Things to do in Kuta Lombok + What to Expect

 I love Kuta Lombok.
 I didn’t think I would but that beautiful little corner of the world totally managed to steal my heart.
 I’d always heard mixed reviews about Kuta — not to be mistaken for Kuta Bali — which is why I always balked at the idea of going there.
-But booking tickets to Lombok instead of Bali this summer turned out to be a refreshingly good decision!
-From the beaches to the food to the natural attractions, there are so many things to do in Kuta Lombok.
+But booking tickets to Lombok instead of Bali turned out to be a refreshingly good decision!
+From the beaches to the food to the natural attractions, there are so many things to do in Kuta Lombok!

 Seriously, that place is downright beautiful and while I can understand that it’s not for everyone, I just happened to fall head over heels in love with it.